resema/Notepad/_posts/2017-11-21-object-detection-by-means-of-neural-networks.md

 ### One Shot Learning Problem
 Solve by getting only one example as a database.
 Learning from one example to recognize the person again.
+The algorithm has to compute a function to define the degree of difference between images and compare it to a threshold.

+### Siamese Network